towardsthecloud/aws-cdk-landing-zone-roadmap/README.md

 # AWS CDK Landing Zone Roadmap

-> This is the public roadmap for the custom build [AWS CDK Landing Zone solution](https://cdklandingzone.com) provided by [Towards the Cloud](https://towardsthecloud.com).
+> This is the public roadmap page for the [AWS CDK Landing Zone solution](https://cdklandingzone.com) build by [Towards the Cloud](https://github.com/towardsthecloud).

 # Introduction

-👋 If you came here from our landing page, you're in the right place!
-View our detailed roadmap here: [AWS CDK Landing Zone Roadmap](https://github.com/orgs/towardsthecloud/projects/1)
+If you came here from our landing page, then you're in the right place!
+[View our Roadmap](https://github.com/orgs/towardsthecloud/projects/1)

-If you found this via GitHub or another source, then please visit our [landing page](https://towardsthecloud.com/aws-landing-zone) to find out more about our custom AWS Landing Zone solution or... read this section below ⤵︎
+If you found this via GitHub or another source, then please visit the [landing page on our website](https://towardsthecloud.com/aws-landing-zone) to find out more about our custom AWS Landing Zone solution or... read this section below ⤵︎

 # What is the AWS CDK Landing Zone?